 Amari shrugged and he could now see tears rolling down her face.

 Instead of answering, she threw herself into his arms and the tears turned into sobs.
 Dave was so confused and did not know what to do.
 He let her cry, whispering words of encouragement in her ear and tried to comfort her as best as he could.
 Before long she had quieted down and fell asleep in his arms.
 Dave sighed deeply and leaned back into a more comfortable position, he wasn’t going to disturb for at least 30minutes.

-He was sure if it was an exactly healthy attribute but he also knew that Jess was in a relationship where she wasn’t needed in that way, she would always look at herself as inferior and less than.
+He wasn’t sure if it was a healthy attribute but he also knew that if Jess was in a relationship where she wasn’t needed in some way, she would always look at herself as inferior and less than.
 It was this attribute about her that had them forming the bond they have to begin with.
 He had been still been slightly new in their church and had decided to serve at the youth ministry.
-Being a quiet guy, he hadn’t been able to make a lot of friend in the church and somehow she had noticed and decided to make him her project.
-She had something about how she could see the waves of hurt coming off of him and that she wanted to let him know that God loved him.
+Being a quiet guy, he hadn’t been able to make a lot of friend in the church and somehow she had noticed and decided to make him her friend.
+She said something about how she could see the waves of hurt coming off of him and that she wanted to let him know that God loved him.

 He wished then that Tatenda, his wife, was still alive.
 There was no one else who had understood Jess as he and Tatenda did, well maybe Jonathan but he had no say in what happened in Jess’ life.
 Even if he understands her, he wasn’t the one who needed to understand.
 Looking down at Amari Tatenda, Dave smiled at how Jess had named all her kids after someone she loves or loved, Amari Tatenda after his wife who had been Tatenda, Johnny Jonathan after her best friend Jonathan and Nathaniel David after him.